tomikng/ts-fullstack-monorepo-starter/apps/backend/README.md

 # Backend Application

-This is the backend service for TheNotz project, built with NestJS and Prisma.
+This is the backend service for Fullstack Monorepo Starter project, built with NestJS and Prisma.

 ## Getting Started